Alize Cornet reaches quarterfinals at her 63rd Grand Slam

 “I don’t know if it’s helping,” she said.
 “I just told myself that if it should happen, then it will happen.
 Maybe leave it in the hands of fate, destiny, I don’t know.”

 The second-ranked Medvedev is trying to become the first man in the Open era to win his second major singles title in the next Grand Slam event.
-He’s now potentially three wins from achieving that.
+The U.S. Open champion is now potentially three wins from achieving that.

-Medvedev was a runner-up in Australia last year but avenged that with a win over Novak Djokovic in the U.S. Open final.
-Djokovic isn’t defending his Australian Open title after being deported on the eve of the year’s first major for failing to meet the country’s strict COVID-19 vaccination criteria.

 Cressy’s serve-and-volley style created some frustrations for Medvedev, who said late in the fourth set that this was the “most unlucky day I’ve ever had in my life.”
 His luck changed quickly.
 After saving eight break-point chances in the set, Cressy was broken in that game and Medvedev served out at love.